 An awareness of how the fund interacts with the taxation system in relation to benefits administration, including the annual and lifetime allowances.
 A general understanding of additional voluntary contribution (AVC) arrangements including: The AVC arrangements that exist The choice of investments to be offered to members The provider's investment and fund performance The payment of contributions to the provider The benefits that can be received by scheme members How and when the AVC arrangements, including the investment choices, are reviewed.
-Pensions A general understanding of the Accounts and Audit Regulations and legislative requirements relating to the role of the committee financial and individual members in considering and signing off the fund's accounts and annual report. strategy, management, accounting, report and A general understanding of the various elements of income and expenditure to the fund, including the operational budget. audit standards A general understanding of the cashflows of the fund and how risks are managed to ensure appropriate cash is available to pay benefits and other outgoings.
+Pensions financial A general understanding of the Accounts and Audit Regulations and legislative requirements relating to the role of the committee strategy, management, and individual members in considering and signing off the fund's accounts and annual report. accounting, report and audit standards A general understanding of the various elements of income and expenditure to the fund, including the operational budget.
+A general understanding of the cashflows of the fund and how risks are managed to ensure appropriate cash is available to pay benefits and other outgoings.
 A general understanding of the role of both internal and external audit in the governance and assurance process.
-An awareness of the LGPS regulations main features and requirements relating to investment strategy, asset allocation, the Investment strategy, pooling of investments and responsible investments including associated guidance. asset allocation, pooling, performance and risk Investment strategy management A general understanding of the key risks that the fund is exposed to and how a fund's investment strategy should be considered in conjunction with these risks.
+Investment strategy, asset allocation, pooling, An awareness of the LGPS regulations main features and requirements relating to investment strategy, asset allocation, the pooling of investments and responsible investments including associated guidance. performance and risk management Investment strategy A general understanding of the key risks that the fund is exposed to and how a fund's investment strategy should be considered in conjunction with these risks.